 - The sky-blue area plot represents over 1 billion kilowatt-hours of electrical energy that require storage.
 I emphasize, electricity only.

-- The cost of storage in litium-ion batteries, according to a very optimistic report by Deloitte, has fallen to US$209 (CA$280) per kilowatt-hour, which puts the overnight cost of the battery array to hold the billion-plus kWh to around CA$280 billion.
+- The cost of storage in litium-ion batteries, according to a very optimistic report by Deloitte, has fallen to US$209 (CA$280) per kilowatt-hour.
+This puts the overnight cost of the battery array to hold the billion-plus kWh to over CA$280 billion.
+That’s billion, with a “b.” i.e., 109.

 - The sky-blue area plot represents electricity storage only; as you can see, demand for heating over the same period outstripped electricity demand by tens of millions of kilowatts.
 And transportation power demand was a further ten million kilowatts above that.

-In short, to meet one roughly four-day electricity storage scenario in 2018 would have required an investment that amounts to four-fifths of Ontario’s provincial debt.
-And this does not address two other significant segments of energy demand: residential space heating and light duty transportation.
+In short, to meet one roughly-four-day electricity storage scenario in 2018 would have required an investment that amounts to four-fifths of Ontario’s provincial debt.
+And this does not even address two other significant segments of energy demand: residential space heating and light duty transportation.

 There’s no celebrity who has more of a green shine than Elon Musk, and it may be finally dawning on New York politicians just how damaging it is to their state’s economy, and potentially their own political careers, to have so carelessly believed what he says.
 Tesla has gigantic revenue and debt problems.
 It cannot be a successful car business with a solar albatross hanging around its neck.
 I predicted in my previous article (“Blather and risk”) that Tesla would soon be forced to abandon its solar business if it wants to avoid bankruptcy.
 I’m still pretty confident that’s the case.
 I’m pretty sure that Buffalo, the site of a three-quarter-billion-dollar false promise, now knows this–after having learned it the hard way.